Small Business Insurance Coverage

 Motor vehicles

-Small business owners are often unclear about the coverage they need for their vehicles.
-Many think they can drive their personal auto for business because it’s insured, but that can be a costly mistake if you or your employee gets in an accident.
+Small business owners are often unclear about the coverage they need for vehicles used for work.
+Driving a personal car for business purposes without the right coverage can be a costly mistake if you or an employee gets in an accident.
 Vehicle claims average $45,000 for small business owners, according to a study by The Hartford.

-That's why it's smart to carry additional coverage if you drive for work, especially if:
+That's why it's smart to carry additional coverage, especially if:

 • You ask employees to drive their personal vehicles for work errands.
 Your business can be liable for accidents involving personal vehicles that are used for business purposes.
-When that happens, hired and non-owned auto insurance can help cover lawsuit expenses
+When that happens, hired and non-owned auto insurance (HNOA) can help cover lawsuit expenses.

-For more information on these two policies, read “Commercial auto insurance vs. hired and non-owned auto insurance.”
+For more information on these two policies, read “Commercial auto vs. hired and non-owned auto insurance.”

 How much does small business insurance cost?